Lü Yuefeng

-Lü Yuefeng (吕悦枫 (Lǚ Yuèfēng); born 13 November 1995) is a Chinese professional footballer who plays for China League Two side Zhejiang Yiteng as a midfielder.
+Lü Yuefeng (吕悦枫 (Lǚ Yuèfēng); born 13 November 1995) is a Chinese professional footballer who plays for China League Two side Ganzhou Ruishi as a midfielder.

 Club career

-Lü started his professional football career in 2014 when he joined Chinese Super League side Zhejiang Yiteng.
+Lü started his professional football career in 2014 when he joined Chinese Super League side Harbin Yiteng.
 He made his senior debut on 15 April 2015, in a 1–0 FA Cup away loss to Anhui Litian.
 On 21 June 2015, he made his league debut in a 2–2 draw with Wuhan Zall, coming on as a substitute for Li Xin in the 86th minute.

 On 3 September 2017, Lü moved abroad to Romanian first division side CFR Cluj where he was assigned to the reserve team who were allowed to participate in the Liga III division.
 He would go on to be loaned out to second-tier club Dacia Unirea Brăila for the 2018–19 Liga II season.

 On 24 July 2020, Lü returned to Zhejiang Yiteng.